subomb/big-3/README.md

 - **9:** Skips one or more players, depending on the number of 9s played.
 - **10 ("Bomb"):** Clears the current play pile to the discard pile.
 - **2 ("Reset"):** Resets the play pile value to zero; the next card played can be any value.
 - **3 ("Attack"):** The highest playable card that forces the next player to pick up the play pile unless they can play another 3.
-If the player does not have a 3, they take the play pile cards and their turn is skipped.
+If the player does not have a 3, they take the play pile cards, and their turn is skipped.

 ### Bomb Rule